joudy70/codingTasks/README.md

-# Programming with User-defined Functions
+# Connecting Python and SQL

 <!-- TABLE OF CONTENTS -->
 <details>